Race for life: Childhood cancer survivor finds purpose in running as St. Jude Hero

 The Toledo St. Jude Dream Home Giveaway is ambitiously working to raise $2 million dollars to continue to support this mission.
 Your help is vital in achieving the dream of Danny Thomas and saving all kids from cancer.

-Watch WTOL 11 on Thursday, May 11, to find out how you can win the beautiful 2023 St. Jude Dream Home and other great prizes and help kids like Tyler defeat childhood cancer.
+Watch WTOL 11 News and FOX36 on May 11 beginning at 5 a.m. to find out how you can win this year's Toledo St. Jude Dream Home.